• Jewelry Fashion

-Tennis bracelets are jewelry pieces made with many small diamonds mounted in tiny metal settings and joined together.
+Tennis bracelets are made with many small diamonds mounted in tiny metal settings and joined together.
 Here are some tips on how to evaluate the most important characteristics of a tennis bracelet when shopping for one.

 Diamond Color for a Tennis Bracelet